-B.A., Howard University ; M.A., Colombia University; Ph.D., Colombia University
+B.A., Howard University ; M.A., Ph.D., Columbia University

 Carter Jackson's research focuses on slavery and the abolitionists, violence as a political discourse, historical film, and black women’s history.

 Kellie Carter Jackson is the Michael and Denise Kellen 68’ Associate Professor in the Department of Africana Studies at Wellesley College.
 She studies the lived experiences of Black people with a focus on slavery, abolitionism, the Civil War, political violence, Black women’s history, and film.
 She is the author of the award-winning book, Force & Freedom: Black Abolitionists and the Politics of Violence which won the SHEAR James H. Broussard Best First Book Prize.
 Force and Freedom was also a finalist for the Frederick Douglass Book Prize, a finalist for the Museum of African American History Stone Book Prize and listed among 13 books to read on African American History by the Washington Post.
 Carter Jackson is also co-editor of Reconsidering Roots: Race, Politics, & Memory.
 Her essays have been featured in The New York Times, Washington Post, The Atlantic, The Guardian, The Los Angeles Times, NPR, and other outlets.
 She has also been interviewed for her expertise on Netflix, Apple TV, Good Morning America, CBS Mornings, MSNBC, PBS, Vox, CNN, the BBC, the History Channel, Al Jazeera, Slate, and a host of documentaries.

 Carter Jackson is also a Historian-in- Residence for the Museum of African American History in Boston.
 She also serves as a commissioner for the Massachusetts Historical Commission, where she represents the Museum of African American History in Boston.